RadeonOpenCompute/ROCm_Documentation/Installation_Guide/HIP.rst

 ################

 The HIP API includes functions such as hipMalloc, hipMemcpy, and hipFree.
 Programmers familiar with CUDA will also be able to quickly learn and start coding with the HIP API.
-Compute kernels are launched with the "hipLaunchKernel" macro call.
+Compute kernels are launched with the "hipLaunchKernelGGL" macro call.
 Here is simple example showing a snippet of HIP API code:
 ::
  hipMalloc(&A_d, Nbytes));
  hipMalloc(&C_d, Nbytes));